top of page

 Chorizo-Stuffed Medjool Dates with Bacon and Piquillo Pepper-Tomato Sauce

-These bacon-wrapped, chorizo-stuffed dates are an Avec signature.
+These bacon-wrapped, chorizo-stuffed dates are an Avec signature and must-order.

 Yogurt-Marinated Chicken with House-made Pita and Falafel-Seasoned Potato Chips